Normal Approximation in Large Network Models: CLT for Network Formation

-which adds to $C_i$ the set of all nodes with a robust link to some node in $C_i$.
-The significance of this definition is that, by Proposition 1 of \cite{leung2016}, the subnetwork of $\bm{A}_0$ on $C_i^+$ remains pairwise stable in the sense of \eqref{model02} under the counterfactual model in which the set of nodes is $C_i^+$ rather than $\mathcal{N}_n$.
-That is, the pairwise stability of this subnetwork is invariant to the removal of nodes $\mathcal{N}_n\backslash C_i^+$ from the model. \cite{leung2019compute} exploits this property to compute $\mathcal{E}(r^{-1}\bm{T}_{n,0},\Zeta_{n,0})$ in polynomial time; we instead use this to obtain a CLT.
+The left-hand side is the set of pairwise stable networks under the counterfactual model in which the set of nodes is $C^+$, rather than $\N_n$.
+The right-hand side takes the set of pairwise stable networks on $\N_n$ and restricts them to $C^+$.
+The proposition asserts the two sets are equivalent, which says that the pairwise stability of subnetworks on $C^+$ only depends on the structural primitives of nodes in $C^+$.
+We emphasize that this property is unique to strategic neighborhoods and is not true for arbitrary subsets of nodes. \cite{leung2019compute} exploits \autoref{psac} to devise an algorithm that computes $\mathcal{E}(r_n^{-1}\bm{T}_n,\Zeta_n)$ in polynomial time under \autoref{dfrag}.
+We utilize it to establish a CLT.

+Recall that our objective is to impose the assumption that strategic neighborhoods ``separately select'' their own pairwise stable subnetworks. \autoref{psac} ensures that it is coherent to refer to the pairwise stability of a subnetwork on a strategic neighborhood in isolation from the rest of the network.
+However, a second concern is that strategic neighborhoods do not necessarily partition $\N_n$, so such an assumption may still appear incoherent.
+For instance, in \autoref{fsn}, the left and middle strategic neighborhoods share nodes 2 and 3 in common, so it is not clear how the two neighborhoods can separately select equilibria.

+Recall that components of $\bm{D}$ do partition $\N_n$, while strategic neighborhoods are obtained by adding nodes that are robustly linked to components.
+Then {\em the link between any node pair that lies in multiple strategic neighborhoods must necessarily be robust and therefore have the same realization under any pairwise stable equilibrium.} That is, any pairwise stable subnetwork on the left strategic neighborhood in \autoref{fsn} sets $A_{23}=1$, as does any pairwise stable subnetwork on the middle strategic neighborhood.
+Consequently, it is a logically coherent operation to select an equilibrium subnetwork for each strategic neighborhood and then take a ``union'' to obtain the overall network $\bm{A}$ \cite[see \S SA.4.2 of][for a detailed elaboration of this idea]{leung2019compute}.